 HOW TO BECOME A HOUSE SITTER

 Whenever we stop and chat to people on our travels, we're asked about our house sitting lifestyle.
-The same questions pop up over and over again, as people are keen to know how this travel option benefits all involved.
+The same questions pop up over and over again.
 These are some of these most frequently asked questions about house and pet sitting.

 What does a house sitter do?